Manojkl/Cost_To_Consumers-CTC/InterestingFacts/Readme.md

 - Only about half make it through upper secondary.
 - Only ~50% of graduates and worse in vocational training are actually employable.
 - Access perceptions are positive, but real quality remains limited for most—especially in government and rural settings.

+## Mindset Formation

+A person's mindset develops and stabilizes in phases across life, with decreasing plasticity (ability to change) as age increases.
+However, no age is a hard cutoff — change is possible at any age, just harder due to neurological, psychological, and environmental factors.

+General Timeline of Mindset Development:

+🧒 0–6 years (Early Childhood):

+Brain is extremely plastic.

+Language, emotion, and core beliefs about safety, love, and the world are formed.

+Absorbs information without much critical thinking — foundational mindset starts forming.

+🧑‍🏫 7–12 years (Late Childhood):

+Begins to develop social identity, self-concept, and moral understanding.

+Influenced by parents, teachers, and environment.

+Basic worldview becomes more stable but still modifiable.

+🧑‍🎓 13–25 years (Adolescence to Young Adult):

+Critical period for mindset formation.

+Prefrontal cortex (responsible for reasoning, planning, impulse control) continues developing until about age 25.

+Beliefs about self-worth, politics, religion, and career direction often solidify here.

+Most flexible phase for shifting values, if exposed to the right ideas.

+🧑‍💼 25–35 years:

+Mindset starts to stabilize significantly.

+People often settle into identity, habits, and belief systems.

+Still open to change (especially through major life events), but change requires more conscious effort.

+👨‍👩‍🦳 35–50 years:

+Neuroplasticity decreases.

+People become more resistant to changing long-held beliefs.

+Confirmation bias increases — they seek information that supports existing views.

+However, major shocks (illness, trauma, divorce, career shifts) can still trigger change.

+🧓 50+ years:

+Change is least likely, though not impossible.

+Set patterns and mental models dominate unless disrupted by strong motivation or necessity.

+---

+Summary Table:

+Age Range	Mindset Characteristics	Changeability

+0–6	Absorbs without filters; foundational beliefs	Very high 7–12	Social and moral identity starts forming	High 13–25	Beliefs form; brain maturing	Highest (critical) 25–35	Stabilization begins	Medium to high
+35–50	Resistant to change	Medium to low
+50+	Strongly ingrained patterns	Low

+---

+Final Insight:

+🧠 The mindset becomes most resistant to change after 35–40, but meaningful transformation is always possible through intense self-reflection, education, therapy, or life-altering events.

+Let me know if you'd like brain imaging or psychology study references behind this.